 People celebrate this tradition in the spring season to depict the end of the darker winter days.
 Further, they cover the planks with clothes to give them identities like ninots that depict politicians and celebrities.

 During this tradition, the firecrackers and brass bands lit up the city.
 Interestingly, this tradition includes fireworks, processions, and a lot of hustle and bustle.
-The most amazing thing about this tradition is that ninots are made with fireworks at the plaza Ayuntamieno, the street lights are turned off and firefighters are in action.
-This famous tradition is included in UNESCO’s intangible cultural heritage of humanity.
+The most amazing thing about this tradition is that ninots are made with fireworks at the plaza Ayuntamiento, the street lights are turned off and firefighters are in action.
+This famous tradition from Spanish culture is also listed in UNESCO’s intangible cultural heritage of Humanity.

 Each year, at the end of August, thousands of people gather in the small town, Bunol.
 It is a small town in Valencia with a population of 9,000 people.
 Approximately 40,000 people arrive in this town to view a tomato fight called La Tomatina.
 During this fight, the streets of Bunol become the rivers of tomato paste because people in the festival throw over-ripe tomatoes.